MitchellTesla/Android/README.md

 About
-a Deep dive into Android Programming , with How To Guides for Android and UIs in construction. ~ Justin Mitchell 2021 release
+a Deep dive into Android Programming , with How To Guides for Android and Android-UIs in construction. ~ Justin Mitchell 2021 release